Atogrphed, authentic, how much?

 Steven KeyMan

-Baseball Gloves - By Steven KeyMan
+Baseball Gloves Part II - By Steven KeyMan

 Founder of Keymancollectibles.com, and a long time collector, Steven KeyMan has more than 30 years of experience in researching, and cataloging information on Baseball Memorabilia.
 Researching his own personal collection, and helping others find information on their collectibles, the website grew into the largest online resource for baseball memorabilia